Lawrence city leaders expected to hire new police chief

 Castro was Mayor Brian DePeña's chief of staff when he was elevated to the public safety role.

 The POST Commission suspended Castro's law enforcement credentials.
-The NBC Investigators discovered he collected his $210,000 salary on paid leave for nearly a year.
+The NBC10 Boston Investigators discovered he collected his $210,000 salary on paid leave for nearly a year.

 An independent consultant eventually concluded that Castro broke several laws and should be fired.
 He has since returned to his previous role as chief of staff.